biomedbigdata/website/content/home/teaching.md

 weight = 60

 +++

+## WS 2019 / 2020

++ Systems BioMedicine
++ Introduction to Bioinformatik I
++ Journal Club Bioinformatics

 ## SS 2018

++ Advanced Bioinformatics
-+ Einführung in die Bioinformatik II / Introduction to Bioinformatics II
++ Introduction to Bioinformatics II
++ Master practical course
++ Journal Club Bioinformatics

 ## WS 2018/2019

-+ Einführung in die Bioinformatik I
++ Introduction to Bioinformatik I
 + Journal Club Bioinformatics

+## SS 2018

++ Introduction to Bioinformatics II

+## Further information
+A short description, dates, and rooms for these lectures and courses can be found at https://www.exbio.de/teaching.
+More details are available at https://www.in.tum.de/fuer-studierende/bachelor-studiengaenge/bioinformatik/pruefungsordnung-modulkatalog/fpso-2017/ (Bachelor) and https://www.in.tum.de/fuer-studierende/master-studiengaenge/bioinformatik/pruefungsordnung-modulkatalog/fpso-2016/ (Master).